petuum/autodist/_sources/usage/tutorials/getting-started.md.txt

 ```

 Before using AutoDist, the model built without AutoDist should be able to train with graph mode successfully.
-Then one can move to the following steps in the same environment.
+Then continue to the following steps in the same environment.

 ### Step 2: Prepare Resource Specification File